 - Consume high carbohydrate food

-I was experiencing the mild symptom like a headache and insomnia, which are the most common symptom in AMS.
+I was experiencing a mild symptom like a headache and insomnia, which are the most common symptom in AMS.
 I got worsened during the night.
 However, it wasn’t so bad and was bearable for me but it will dampen your mood.

 From my experience, while climbing up Hehuanshan it is important to ascend slowly as we are not used to the high altitude.
 Do not rush yourself and know your limit when to stop hiking or ascend when the symptoms persist.
 We were lucky that the hotel we stayed in is fully equipped with oxygen concentrator and heater to keep us warm, on the second day my symptoms subside.